Deniz-Jasa/3130-A1/README.md

 !> `

-When our group encountered the "server closed the connection unexpectedly" error during our SQL query execution, we first restarted the database server to establish a stable connection.
-We then checked and adjusted our network settings to prevent similar disruptions in the future.
-To understand the root cause, we also meticulously reviewed the server logs to identify any potential underlying issues.
+When our group encountered the "server closed the connection unexpectedly" error during our SQL query execution, we first restarted the database server to re-establish a stable connection and reviewed the server logs.
+There, we found indications of intermittent network disruptions and a few instances of server overload, which likely caused the abrupt termination.

 ### Tech Stack